madrugada-labs/staking-v1/spec/01-genesis.md

 we will allow multiple tokens to be staked, or at least to be used and converted right away.
 And in particular, we are interested in having our own token for this.

+## Architecture

+### Job Factory program

+### Job instance program

+### Application Factory program

+Creates an `application instance` with the following parameters:

+- creates mint authority for this job application

+### Application instance program

+- mints tokens when an applicant stakes, and transferred them in exchange for the USDC.
+- Keeps track of the amount staked for each time a user stakes.
+- Prevents that the max allocated is exceeded.
+- Pays the reward in USDC in exchange for the minted tokens when event that the job is closed and the job applicant gets the job
+- Gives the original sum of USDC staked with no reward in exhcange for all minted tokens in case the job is closed and job applicant does not get the job.

 ## Formulae

 **Parameter definitions** (everything is denominated in USDC):